yhc-key/react_udemy/README.md

 using firebase to study get, post request using fetch

 ### section 17
 learn about custom hook
 custom hook must need to start name in 'use'; it give information to react that this is custom hook.
 using custom hook to fetch data
+using .bind() to avoid deep nesting

+### section 18